Running runbooks on a Hybrid Runbook Worker

 .ps1 extension.
 Import it into your Automation account and edit the runbook, changing the value of the variable

 $Password with your own password.
-Publish and then run the runbook targeting the Hybrid Worker group that run and authenticate runbooks using the Run As account.
-The job stream reports the attempt to import the certificate into the local machine store, and follows with multiple lines depending on how many Automation accounts are defined in your subscription and if authentication is successful.
+Publish and then run the runbook.
+Target the Hybrid Worker group that will run and authenticate runbooks using the Run As account.
+The job stream reports the attempt to import the certificate into the local machine store, and follows with multiple lines.
+This behavior depends on how many Automation accounts you define in your subscription and if authentication is successful.

-Jobs are handled slightly different on Hybrid Runbook Workers than they are when they run on Azure sandboxes.
-One key difference is that there is no limit on job duration on Hybrid Runbook Workers.
-Runbooks ran in Azure sandboxes are limited to 3 hours due to fair share.
-If you have a long-running runbook you want to ensure that it is resilient to possible restart, for example if the machine that hosts the Hybrid worker reboots.
+Jobs are handled slightly different on Hybrid Runbook Workers than they're when they run on Azure sandboxes.
+One key difference is that there's no limit on job duration on Hybrid Runbook Workers.
+Runbooks ran in Azure sandboxes are limited to 3 hours because of fair share.
+For a long-running runbook, you want to make sure that it's resilient to possible restart.
+For example, if the machine that hosts the Hybrid worker reboots.
 If the Hybrid worker host machine reboots, then any running runbook job restarts from the beginning, or from the last checkpoint for PowerShell Workflow runbooks.
-If a runbook job is restarted more than 3 times, then it is suspended.
+After a runbook job is restarted more than 3 times, then it's suspended.

 Run only signed Runbooks

 Hybrid Runbook Workers can be configured to run only signed runbooks with some configuration.
-The following section describes how to setup your Hybrid Runbook Workers to run signed runbooks and how to sign your runbooks.
+The following section describes how to set up your Hybrid Runbook Workers to run signed Windows Hybrid Runbook Worker and Linux Hybrid Runbook Worker

 Once you have configured a Hybrid Runbook Worker to run only signed runbooks, runbooks that have not been signed will fail to execute on the worker.